The #1 Way to Cook a Hot Dog, According to a Chef

 The humble hot dog has a storied past.
 Hot dogs were first sold in the U.S. by German immigrants in New York back in the 1860s.
 The man to popularize the hot dog that we know and love today, however, was Nathan Handwerker from Poland, who, in 1915, worked at a hot dog stand in Coney Island, slicing buns for $11 a week.
 He ditched that gig, and one year later, he founded Nathan's Famous hot dogs.
 Needless to say, the hot dog is a cherished American food.
 But do you know the best way to cook hot dogs at home?

 We sought to discover a method that would allow us to make the best hot dogs.
 Is it on the grill?
 Boiled on the stovetop?
 Cooked in the microwave?
-We called on the head chef of Hello Fresh, Claudia Sidoti, to give us tips on how to cook hot dogs the right way.
+We called on the chef and restauranteur Claudia Sidoti, to give us tips on how to cook hot dogs the right way.